 • Go to a safe place: This is not the time to be alone, as you may need emotional support.
 If there is no one you can go to, call someone to talk to them, no matter how late it is.
 Call 911 or campus authorities if you are in immediate danger.

 • Seek medical attention: Go to the hospital or campus clinic as soon as you can and receive treatment for injuries or infections.
 You can receive medical treatment and provide medical evidence without having to report to the police if you’re not ready.
-However, if you do choose to report or file charges, the evidence collected soon after an assault can make an investigation more effective.
+However, if you choose to report or file charges, the evidence collected soon after an assault can make an investigation more effective.

 The days following a sexual assault, especially one that happens in a campus setting, can be difficult and confusing, but understand that you are never alone and that help is available for you.
-As discussed, underreporting of incidents at and by colleges is a serious issue.
-We understand how challenging it can be to reach out to someone or file a report.
-For Jessica Pride and the team at The Pride Law Firm, creating safe and healthy environments at educational institutions is one of our top priorities.
-The first steps can be hard, but our team is here to ensure confidential, compassionate legal services to make the process more manageable.
+As discussed, underreporting incidents at and by colleges is a serious issue that impacts sexual assault on campus statistics.
+We understand how challenging it can be to contact someone or file a report.

 Ready For Your Free Consultation?